 Caught up in a new Kdrama and craving some Korean food?
 A hearty stew, perhaps?
 The condiment you need right now is doenjang.
-Much like miso paste, doenjang is basically fermented soybean paste with a strong umami flavor.
+It’s one of the best pastes for stews, noodles, and some delicious Asian sauces.
 But what if you don’t have this in your pantry?
 Well, I’ve got just the doenjang substitutes you need.
-These alternatives to doenjang are practically perfect swaps that’ll leave your dishes with an equal, if not more delicious, taste.
+You can substitute doenjang with miso paste, gochujang, kangjang, Doubanjiang, and Tianmian sauce.

 Doenjang is a traditional Korean fermented soybean paste that holds a prominent place in Korean cuisine.
 It’s a thick, rich, and savory condiment with a deep umami flavor, often compared to miso but distinct in taste.
 Doenjang is widely used in Korean dishes to add depth and complexity, serving as a base for soups, stews, and sauces, and it plays a crucial role in enhancing the overall flavor profile of many traditional Korean recipes.